Overview — JEE Main 2026 Cutoff

 Percentile Calculation

-Percentile shows how you performed compared to all candidates, not just your raw marks.
+Percentile shows your performance relative to all candidates, not your raw marks.

 Key Differences